Double-Drizzle Pecan Cookies Recipe

 - 1 square (1 ounce) semisweet chocolate

 - 1 tablespoon butter

-- 1. Preheat oven to 350°.
-In a large bowl, cream butter and brown sugar until light and fluffy.
+- 1. In a large mixing bowl, cream butter and brown sugar until light and fluffy.
 Beat in egg and vanilla.
-Combine flour, baking powder and salt; gradually add to creamed mixture and mix well.
+Combine the flour, baking powder and salt; gradually add to creamed mixture and mix well.

 - 2. Shape dough into 1-in. balls; roll in pecans.
 Place 2 in. apart on ungreased baking sheets; flatten slightly.
-Bake 8-10 minutes or until lightly browned.
-Cool 2 minutes before removing to wire racks to cool completely.
+Bake at 350° for 8-10 minutes or until lightly browned.
+Cool for 2 minutes before removing to wire racks to cool completely.

-- 4. In a microwave, melt chocolate and butter; stir until smooth.
+- 4. In a small microwave-safe bowl, melt chocolate and butter; stir until smooth.
 Drizzle over cookies.
 Let stand until set.
 Store in an airtight container.
 Yield: about 3-1/2 dozen.

 Reviews for Double-Drizzle Pecan Cookies